 In Grand Theft Auto IV the protagonist's method of stealing cars is to simply elbow the window, and unlock it from the inside.

-Played with in Team Fortress 2 where the Demoman's melee weapon, a glass bottle, breaks when it hits a player, but does equal damage whether or not it's broken.
+Played with in Team Fortress 2 where the Demoman's melee weapon, a glass bottle, breaks when it hits something during a Critical Hit swing, but does equal damage whether or not it's broken.

 Played straight with Jarate, as the the jar itself always shatters when thrown without damaging anything.